khulnasoft-lab/design.khulnasoft.com/contents/regions/merge-request-reports.md

 Content sections follow a left-to-right reading order at all breakpoints.

 - Subject content wraps depending on available space.
-- Actions other than info and the expand/collapse toggle are within an overflow (ellipse) navigation for the medium breakpoint and down (< 768px).
+- Actions other than info and the expand/collapse toggle are within an overflow (ellipse) dropdown for the medium breakpoint and down (`<768px`).
 - A download dropdown unfurls within the overflow navigation so that each option is its own item within the overflow.

 <div class="figma-embed" aria-label="Examples of different padding and action options as they change responsively" role="img">